ian-james/MediaPose_Validation_Test/README.md

 # Setup Virtual Environment
- (This keeps your computer settings safe and makes it easy to add new projects.) python3 -m venv mp_env cd mp_env source mp_env/bin/activate
+ (This keeps your computer settings safe and makes it easy to add new projects.) python3 -m venv mp_env

-#To re-activate a virtual environment (if you've closed the environment.)
+ cd mp_env

  source mp_env/bin/activate

-#Install MediaPipe
+## To re-activate a virtual environment (if you've closed the environment.)
+source mp_env/bin/activate

+# Install requirements - This will include mediapipe
+pip install -r requirements.txt

+## If you need to re-install Install MediaPipe
 pip install mediapipe

 # Download the Pose Landmarks Model and Put it a folder called models
+Note: Alternatively, this file can be directly downloaded and placed in the project folder within the folder called models/

 curl -LJO https://github.com/google/mediapipe/releases/download/v0.8.0/pose_landmarks_2d.tflite

 ## Move the tflite (Model file) to the folder models.

 mv pose_landmarks_2d.tflite models/